aaronmedina-dev/cdk-nextjs-standalone-poc/README.md

 - **Dynamic routing** for flexible URLs.
 - **Image optimization** for performance.
 - **Static assets** such as JSON files, served via CloudFront
+- **Warmer Function** Sends requests to configured endpoints to keep their corresponding Lmabda functions "warm".

 The architecture leverages **AWS Lambda**, **CloudFront**, and **S3** to provide a scalable and serverless deployment.